Office of the Mayor

 Pillar 6: Officer Wellness and Safety

-Chief Todd Axtell and the sworn and civilian employees who serve and protect the city of Saint Paul have embraced the pillars and committed to implementing the recommendations that apply to local police departments.
+The sworn and civilian employees of the Saint Paul Police Department, who serve and protect the city of Saint Paul, have embraced the pillars and committed to implementing the recommendations that apply to local police departments.
 While the department already achieves a vast majority of the recommendations included in the report, we are committed to doing even better.

 See How We’re Doing